Project management software: Types

-Desktop

-Project management software has been implemented as a program that runs on the desktop of each user.
-Project management tools that are implemented as desktop software are typically single-user applications used by the project manager or another subject matter expert, such as a scheduler or risk manager.

-Web-based

-Project management software has been implemented as a web application to be accessed using a web browser.
-This may also include the ability to use a smartphone or tablet to gain access to the application.
-Software as a service (SaaS) is also web-based and has become a common delivery model for many business applications, including project management, project management information system (PMIS) and project portfolio management (PPM).
-SaaS is typically accessed by users using a thin client via a web browser.

-Mobile

-In recent years project management software has moved to Mobile devices.
-In 2015 there are more cell phones than computers in the world, therefore the move of SaaS applications to the mobile devices makes perfect sense.
-This migration has had the additional benefit of enabling the users to view and update project details on the go.

-Open source

-Project management software is often published as open source, comprising approximately half of the applications listed in the article Comparison of project management software.

-Personal

-A personal project management application is one used at home, typically to manage lifestyle or home projects.
-There is considerable overlap with single user systems, although personal project management software typically involves simpler interfaces.
-See also non-specialized tools below.

-Single user

-A single-user system is programmed with the assumption that only one person will ever need to edit the project plan at once.
-This may be used in small companies, or ones where only a few people are involved in top-down project planning.
-Desktop applications generally fall into this category.

 Collaborative

 A collaborative system is designed to support multiple users modifying different sections of the plan at once; for example, updating the areas they personally are responsible for such that those estimates get integrated into the overall plan.
 Web-based tools, including extranets, generally fall into this category, but have the limitation that they can only be used when the user has live Internet access.
 To address this limitation, some software tools using client–server architecture provide a rich client that runs on users' desktop computer and replicates project and task information to other project team members through a central server when users connect periodically to the network.
 Some tools allow team members to check out their schedules (and others' as read only) to work on them while not on the network.
 When reconnecting to the database, all changes are synchronized with the other schedules.